 We take pride in providing authentic travel recommendations based on our own experiences.
 We may earn a commission when you purchase a product or book a reservation.
 Learn more ›

 A relaxing cruise along one of Europe’s famous waterways is a surefire way to make the most of your vacation across the pond.

 In one of the latter bad boys, you can travel between some of Europe’s most iconic locations in style.
-Best of all, when your accommodation is also your ride, you can see much more of your chosen destinations without worrying about transport logistics.
+Best of all, when your accommodation is your ride, you can see many more of your chosen destinations without worrying about transport logistics.

 Regardless of how long or how expensive your cruise is, most river cruises are fully guided with friendly staff on hand to tend to your needs and keep you abreast of your surroundings and itinerary.